 Exonerations are made when clerical errors, mathematical errors, unintentional omissions, or duplications have been made on a taxpayer's bill.
+(KRS 133.110.)
 Revenue Form 62A366, Executive Order Correcting Erroneous Assessment, is used to correct a tax bill that is not yet delinquent.
 Revenue Form 62A366-D is used after a bill has become delinquent.

 The PVA must approve all exonerations and sign the proper forms.
-Four copies of the exoneration forms are needed so copies can be sent to the Department of Revenue, the Sheriff and the taxpayer.
+After signing the correct form the PVA must make three copies and send the copies to the Department of Revenue, the Sheriff, and the taxpayer.
 If property has been assessed to an incorrect owner, the PVA must immediately list it to the rightful owner.
-The PVA cannot change any errors resulting from an exercise of judgment, such as changing property from one class to another or to a lower assessment (KRS 133.110).
+The PVA cannot change the assessed value of real property based on alleged errors in appraisal methodology or opinion of value.
+(KRS 133.110.)